WallaceJoel/AndroidStudio_GoogleCSApplied/README.md

 AnagramDictionary goes with the Anagram_starter.zip

-MainActivity.xml and MainActivity.java goes with ScarnesDice
+activity_main.xml and MainActivity.java goes with ScarnesDice